sundriedtomato12/project3-combat/README.md

 - [ x ] Users able to battle other users' characters _opponent will be matched to user's level, and opponent will be controlled by a computer while the character is rendered out_
 - [ x ] Users will level up and evolve with each win
+- [ x ] Do sprite animation for characters

 ## Heroku Deployment
 https://ptbc2-combatchicks.herokuapp.com/

+## References
+Referenced [this tutorial](https://www.youtube.com/watch?v=CY0HE277IBM) for sprite animation.
+But the art is done by me :)